-The PERIOD 0 or 1 register set (depending on the HW build number as explained on page 12) should not be used for digital clock signal generation, if the PLL is already used to generate a clock signal.
+The PERIOD 0 or 1 register set (depending on the board revision as explained on page 10) should not be used for digital clock signal generation, if the PLL is already used to generate a clock signal.
 But the alternate PERIOD register set can still be used.